-The link goes away and either the AP or a Cloud is connected to the interface.
+The link goes away and either the AP or a Cloud is connected to the interface/port.

 This process has to be done for models that were placed in the Bridging Group that have an AP connected.
-Each interface where an AP is connected on those models needs to be modified so that access point management is applied.
+Each interface/port where an AP is connected on those models needs to be modified so that Access Point Management is applied.

 FortiNAC does the following: